flarum/docs/docs/contributing.md

 git clone https://github.com/<username>/tags.git packages/tags # etc
 ```

-Next, ensure that Composer accepts unstable releases from your local copies by changing the value of `minimum-stability` from `beta` to `dev` in `composer.json`.
+Next, ensure that Composer accepts unstable releases from your local copies by setting the `minimum-stability` key to `dev` in `composer.json`.

 Finally, run `composer install` to complete the installation from the path repositories.